tayerthiaggo/irivermetrics/docs/module2.md

     Directory path or xarray.DataArray containing binary water masks.

-    Note:

-    Images in the directory must have a associate date in its name in the format "yyyy-mm-dd" or "yyyy_mm_dd".

-    All images in the directory must have the same coordinate reference system and spatial resolution.
+    Note: Ensure all images have consistent CRS and spatial resolutions, and names include dates in "yyyy-mm-dd" or "yyyy_mm_dd" format.

-- rcor_extent : str
+- rcor_extent : str or geopandas.GeoDataFrame

     Path to the river corridor extent (river sections) shapefile (.shp) defining the Area of Interest (AOI).

-- section_length : float
+- section_length : float, optional

-    Length of river sections for metrics calculation (in km).
+    Length of river sections for metrics calculation in kilometers.

+- min_pool_size: int, optional, default=2

+    Minimum size of detectable water pools, specified in pixels.
+Defaults to 2 pixels.

 - outdir : str, optional, default = None

-    Output directory for results.
-If None, it will be generated based on the shapefile location.
+    Destination directory for results.
+Defaults to a directory adjacent to the rcor_extent file if not specified.

 - img_ext : str, optional, default = '.tif'

-    The water masks file extension.
+    File extension of the water mask images.
+Not required if using DataArrays.

 - export_shp : bool, optional, default = False

-    Flag to export shapefiles of river sections (Pool length and endpoints).
+    Whether to export detailed shapefiles of the analysed river sections.
+Shapefiles with wetted length, start/end and mipoints will be exported for each time step.

+- return_da_array : bool, optional, default=False

+    Whether to return the data array of water masks along with the calculation results.
+Defaults to False.

 2. **How it works:**
 Run the module to perform the following tasks:

 - Validate the input data, ensuring compatibility and consistency.